-Reasons for Change- In the Words of Our Members
+Reasons for Change- In the Words of Those Who Did

 I am currently doing "The Game Plan" with one of your brothers and he allowed me to publish his list with the 35 reasons why you should leave a homosexual life (or not go into it).
 As you know, that list serves as a motivation - reading it aloud every morning after Scripture reading and prayer.